An adventure on one of India's famous hotel trains

 Exciting and fun with plenty of new discoveries each day

-We enjoyed every day of our holiday in India.
+We enjoyed every day of our vacation in India.
 Arriving at the station in the morning to be met by musicians, elephants and camels was a real surprise which started each day perfectly.
 The staff on the train were lovely and the organisation of the tour could not be faulted.
 My expectations were exceeded in every way.
 The Toy train to Shimla was slow, hot and not particularly comfortable but was worth it for the experience and the amazing views.

 Wonderful experience from start to finish.
 Thoroughly enjoyed our adventure through India